stackbuilders/weak-strong/weak-strong-functors/README.md

 details are not clear, what matters now is that this definition of the `Functor` record for lists satisfies our specification because it contains actual proofs of the functor laws.
-Moreover, it's the only way to define a type checking `Functor` record for lists because there is no way to define a functor that is not a functor.
+Moreover, it's the only way to define a type checking `Functor` record for lists.

 This is but one example of weak and strong specifications.
 Of course, strong specifications are more complex than weak ones, but they're